nschyns/nschyns.github.io/about.md

 ### References

-All images/assets on this website have been downloaded from the [Cisco website](www.cisco.com).
+All images/assets on this website have been downloaded from the [Cisco website](www.cisco.com), unless specified otherwise.

 ### Contact me !
 Noé Schyns : [nschyns@cisco.com](mailto:nschyns@cisco.com)